user10x/credential-service/README.md

 # credential-service
-#
-# read from the passwd and groups file data
+database: read from the passwd and groups file data support the api's below

-# watch part expained at the end and branch add-watch-feature(not merged)

 BASE_URL = http://127.0.0.1:8080/api/v1